erommel/wordpress-simple-paypal-shopping-cart/wordpress-simple-paypal-shopping-cart/readme.txt

 * Compatible with WordPress Multi-site Installation.
 * Ability to specify SKU (item number) for each of your products in the shortcode.
 * Ability to customize the add to cart button image and use a custom image for your purchase buttons.
+* Ability to customize the add to cart button text via shortcode parameter on a per product basis.
 * Track coupons with the order to see which customer used which coupon code.
 * Ability to add a compact shopping cart to your site using a shortcode.
 * Ability to show shopping cart with product image thumbnails.
 * Ability to use a custom checkout page style.
 * Ability to open checkout page in a new browser tab/window.
+* Ability to use TinyMCE shortcode inserter to add shortcodes to your posts/pages.
 * Works nicely with responsive WordPress themes.
 * Can be translated into any language.
 * and more...